 Multiply the number of shares you bought by the price you paid per share to figure the total cost.
 For example, assume you bought 100 shares of a $10 stock.
-Multiply 100 by $10 to get a $1,000 cost.
+You'd multiply 100 by $10 to get a $1,000 cost.

 Multiply the percentage of the cost you paid for with your own money by the amount of the cost to determine your cash investment.
 In this example, assume you paid 50 percent toward the cost.
 Multiply 50 percent, or 0.5, by $1,000 to get a $500 cash investment.